-C# is one of the fastest evolving programming languages.
-C# 9 that was released in 2020 introduced significant improvements to support modern workloads and application types.
-Code in the latest version of C# is much cleaner than the previous ones.
+C# is one of the fastest-evolving programming languages.
+C# 9 which was released in 2020, introduced significant improvements to support modern workloads and application types.
+The code in the latest version of C# is much cleaner than the previous ones.

 According to Stack Overflow Developer Survey 2021, C# is used by 29.81% of professional developers.

 Here are some of the notable trends that this survey uncovered: